Delta variant and worker shortage keep a lid on job growth

 “I think it’s going to be several months before people come back in full force,” Browning said.

-Unemployment gaps between white and Black Americans remain large, with the white jobless rate at 4.2%, compared with 7.9% for African Americans.
-The Hispanic unemployment rate is 6.3%; for Asians, 4.2%.

-Another factor behind the weakness in hiring last month was a sharp drop in local government education jobs.
+One factor behind the weakness in hiring last month was a sharp drop in local government education jobs.
 The number of such jobs fell by 144,000 last month despite the reopening of schools.
-That decline suggests that many local school systems didn’t hire as many people as they typically do.
+That decline suggested that many local school systems didn’t hire as many people as they typically do.
 Many have had trouble finding enough bus drivers, cafeteria workers and other support staff.

 Most industries added jobs last month, though at a reduced pace.
 Transportation and warehousing, for example, which has been boosted by a spike in online shopping, added 47,000 jobs.
 Manufacturers added 26,000.
 Restaurants, hotels and amusement parks, though, gained just 74,000 positions, more than in August but far below the pace in the summer, when they were adding hundreds of thousands of workers a month.